mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 of orbital cities or those whose family worked at a highport should use this package;
-those who had a more rough-
-and-ready upbringing should
-use the Belter package instead.
+those who had a more rough-and-ready upbringing should use the Belter package instead.

 WATER WORLD

 STR — INT — BENEFITS
 DEX — EDU — Cr
 END +1 SOC —
 SKILLS

 Admin 0, Athletics 0, Carouse 0, Electronics
 0, Navigation 1, Profession (any) 1, Recon 1,
 Seafarer (any) 2, Survival 0

 The Water World package is
 available to Travellers who
-grew up on very wet worlds
-(Hydrographics code 9 or 10),
-in contact with the natural
-environment of the world.
+grew up on very wet worlds (Hydrographics code 9 or 10), in contact with the natural environment of the world.
 Those who dwelt in a city that